NLnetLabs/rpki-doc/source/krill/cli.rst

 Setting up Your Certificate Authority
 -------------------------------------

-After you got Krill running and configured, it's time to set up your own Certificate Authority (CA) in Krill.
+After Krill is running and configured, you can set up the Certificate Authority.
 This involves the following steps:

 - Create your CA
 - Retrieve your CA's 'child request'